45 Most Common Types of Spiders in Florida

 15. Bold Jumping Spider

-Known by its arachnid nickname jumping spider, the bold jumping spider typically resides in the middle to the top level of trees.
+Known by its arachnid nickname, jumping spider, the bold jumping spider typically resides in the middle to the top level of trees.

 The jump from a distance is intended to break their fall, as these spiders are relatively light-bodied.
-It is native to North America and also can be found throughout Europe and Australia.
+It is native to North America and can be found throughout Europe and Australia.

 The males are much smaller than the females.
 Males measure around 3mm, whereas females measure around 8mm.